-This would be the crowning gory glory of any sugar free Halloween feast: a wiggly vanilla gelatine brain filled with sugar free strawberry jam.
+This would be the crowning gory glory of any sugar free Halloween party: a wiggly vanilla gelatine brain filled with sugar free strawberry jam.
 What a bloody brilliant idea.

 Peanut Butter Pumpkins by Joy Filled Eats

-The combination of peanut butter and chocolate is always irresistible: these sugar free pumpkin-shaped candies are a perfect guilt free treat.
+The combination of peanut butter and chocolate is always irresistible: these sugar free pumpkin-shaped candies are the perfect healthy Halloween party food.

 Banana Ghost Pops by Super Healthy Kids